AWSKMSCreateKeyRequest

 If you provide a key policy, it must meet the following criteria:

-request to make a subsequent PutKeyPolicy request on the KMS key.
-This reduces the risk that the KMS key becomes unmanageable.
-For more information, refer to the scenario in the Default Key Policy section of the Key Management Service Developer Guide.Each statement in the key policy must contain one or more principals.
+to true.)Each statement in the key policy must contain one or more principals.
 The principals in the key policy must exist and be visible to KMS.
-When you create a new Amazon Web Services principal (for example, an IAM user or role), you might need to enforce a delay before including the new principal in a key policy because the new principal might not be immediately visible to KMS.
+When you create a new Amazon Web Services principal, you might need to enforce a delay before including the new principal in a key policy because the new principal might not be immediately visible to KMS.
 For more information, see Changes that I make are not always immediately visible in the Amazon Web Services Identity and Access Management User Guide.

 If you do not provide a key policy, KMS attaches a default key policy to the KMS key.
-For more information, see Default Key Policy in the Key Management Service Developer Guide.
+For more information, see Default key policy in the Key Management Service Developer Guide.

 The key policy size quota is 32 kilobytes (32768 bytes).